inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 ## Templating the wind tunnel simulation

-In the [the previous section](/docs/1_OPENFOAM_SIM.md), we seen how to launch OpenFOAM simulations with **Inductiva API** and how difficult it becomes when we want to explore several configuration setups in our **wind tunnel**.
+In [the previous section](/docs/1_OPENFOAM_SIM.md), we have seen how to launch OpenFOAM simulations with **Inductiva API** and how difficult it becomes when we want to explore several configuration setups in our **wind tunnel**.

-In our path to build the simulation scenario, let's simplify the exploration first with the powerful templating mechanism within **Inductiva API**.
+In our path to building the simulation scenario, let's simplify the exploration first with the powerful templating mechanism within **Inductiva API**.

 This mechanism allows users to template their simulation files with tags that get